upmusings/upshift/words/_posts/2020-01-08-Exercise-Is-anticancer.md

 date: 2020-01-08 20:35:47 +0300
 ---

-So in one of my latest e-surfing i ended up on this one journal page..  an article by Kurgan et al with some medical kind of way fancy title.
+So in one of my latest e-surfing i ended up on this one journal page..  an article by *Kurgan et al* with some medical kind of way fancy title.

-##"Inhibition of Human Lung Cancer Cell Proliferation and Survival by Post-Exercise Serum Is Associated with the Inhibition of Akt, mTOR, p70 S6K, and Erk1/2"##
+**"Inhibition of Human Lung Cancer Cell Proliferation and Survival by Post-Exercise Serum Is Associated with the Inhibition of Akt, mTOR, p70 S6K, and Erk1/2"**

 Yep that a long & complex one.
 But this is what i found interesting in it.
- <center><span style="color:red">Blood serum collected from men who did a single bout of high-intensity exercise dramatically reduced the survival of cancer cells.</span></center>
+ <right><span style="color:red">Blood serum collected from men who did a single bout of high-intensity exercise dramatically reduced the survival of cancer cells.</span></right>

 If that's still complex here is a simplified version.
 *Exercises kills some cancer cells.*